 Does Discount Tire Sell Used Tires?

-Discount Tire does in fact sell used tires, but availability may be slim.
-There are no warranties or guarantees on used tires, but safety shouldn’t be a huge concern as the store’s stock doesn’t include anything over three years old, worn tread, or tears.
-Savings can be significant, but the purchase price will vary depending on the type of tire, the age of the tire, and the tread left.
+Discount Tire — also known as America’s Tire in some areas — does sell used tires, but availability may be slim.
+We confirmed this information with Discount Tire customer service representatives.
+There are no warranties or guarantees on used tires, but the store’s stock doesn’t include any tires over three years old or tires with tears or worn treads.
+You can save quite a bit by buying used tires, but the purchase price will vary depending on the type of tire, the age of the tire, and the amount of tread left.

 Does Discount Tire Buy Used Tires?

 Discount Tire doesn’t buy used tires, but you may be able to trade in your tires for a small credit toward the purchase of new tires, customer service representatives said.
 The amount of the credit will likely be small and the specific amount will depend on the tire’s type, age, tread, etc. The store usually won’t accept tires over three years old.
 No matter the age, the tread should meet certain criteria and there should not be any tears in the tires.
 You will need to bring your tires into the store for inspection to determine whether or not Discount Tire can accept them for credit.
 You can call the Discount Tire store nearest you to discuss your options or make an appointment.